Tree Trimming and Pruning in Minnesota

 When comparing tree pruning estimates, consider the extent of the work proposed and make sure the services are well defined.
 Here are some common pruning terms:

-- Coarse Pruning or Large Tree Trimming: Removal of large, dead branches and stubs only — anything 2” in diameter or larger
+- Crown Cleaning: Removal of large, dead branches and stubs only — anything 2” in diameter or larger

 - Medium Pruning: Removal of medium-sized to large-sized dead branches and stubs — anything 1” in diameter or larger